OpenPj/alfresco-process-services-project-sdk/README.md

 Build your Docker container with:
 `mvn docker:build`

-Start your Docker container with:
+Start your APS Docker containers with:
 `mvn docker:start`

-Stop your Docker container with:
+Stop all the APS Docker containers with:
 `mvn docker:stop`

-Build, test, create and start the container with:
+Build, test, create and start all the APS containers with:
 `mvn clean install docker:build docker:start`

 # Prerequisites
  * OpenJDK 11.0.5
  * Apache Maven 3.6.3
  * Docker (optional)